 It is important to always discuss these things with your LMC to see if there is any further support that can be given or any further investigations that need to be carried out.
 Also any concerns you may have about your baby’s movements; if they seem to have decreased it is very important to notify your LMC as soon as possible.

 If you think you are going into labour it is time to contact your LMC.
 It is important to contact your LMC if you think that your waters have broken even if you don’t start contracting.
 Your LMC will discuss the signs of labour with you so you know what to look out for.

 When in early labour your LMC will advise the best place for you to be.
-When it is time to make your way to delivery suite the following are suggestions of things to bring with you to the hospital:
+If you have chosen to have your baby in the hospital the following are suggestions of things to bring with you when it is time to make your way to birth suite:

 For during labour:

 - support people, people who will be there for you and meet your needs